Have You Had Your Cholesterol Levels Checked?

 These and other modifications can have dramatic effects on your health including creating healthy cholesterol levels and weight:

-6. Implement lifestyle factors.
-Maintaining normal cholesterol levels start with your diet but also require good sleep, managing stress levels, and working with your chiropractor to reduce your risk factors for other chronic diseases.
+- Implement lifestyle factors.
+Maintaining normal cholesterol levels start with your diet but also requires good sleep, managing stress levels, and working with your chiropractor to reduce your risk factors for other chronic diseases.
 Aim for eight hours of solid sleep every night.
 Meditation, yoga, deep breathing, and mindfulness make great ways to de-stress.

 High cholesterol and your risk for heart disease don’t occur overnight.
 Likewise, normalizing cholesterol levels with dietary and lifestyle modifications might require time.